-In order to be eligible to compute the credit, a claimant must generate receipts from the lease, rental, license, sale, exchange, or other disposition of either of the following:
+In order to be eligible to compute the credit, a claimant must generate receipts from the lease, rental, license, sale, exchange, or other disposition from the following:

-- 1. Tangible person property manufactured in whole or in part by the claimant on property that is assessed as manufacturing under s.
-70.995, Wis.
-Stats., or - 2.
-Tangible personal property produced, grown, or extracted in whole or in part by the claimant on or from property assessed as agricultural property under $\underline{s.
-70.32(2)(a)4}$., Wis.
+• Tangible personal property produced, grown, or extracted in whole or in part by the claimant on or from property assessed as agricultural property under s.
+70.32(2)(a)4., Wis.
 Stats.